Not in Europe: These Texas cities share some international names - NewsBreak

 Dublin recently hosted its second annual Hispanic Heritage Festival , which featured live music, food, boxing, a car show and a parade.

-Dublin, which had about 3,359 residents per the 2020 U.S. Census , is located in Erath County and is about 150 miles from Austin.Monarch butterflies are heading toward Central Texas – what you need to know
+Dublin, which had about 3,359 residents per the 2020 U.S. Census , is located in Erath County and is about 150 miles from Austin.Monarch butterflies are migrating across Texas – Here’s what to look for

 Athens